Offer Projection Estimators

 Undergraduate and Graduate financial aid recipients who officially or unofficially withdraw from the University may be required to repay all or a portion of the grants and loans based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student’s ceased attendance.

-If you withdraw from the University, your eligibility for Federal Title IV funds (Pell Grant, SEOG, Perkins Loans, and Direct Loans) will be recalculated based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student’s ceased attendance.
-The amount of Federal Title IV funds you have earned will be determined by multiplying the total Federal Title IV aid you were qualified to receive by the percentage of the days of the term that you are viewed as attending (excluding days classified on your program’s academic calendar as mid-semester break periods of 5 or more days in length).
+If you withdraw from the University, your eligibility for Federal Title IV funds (Pell Grant, SEOG, Perkins Loans, and Direct Loans) will be recalculated based on your last date of attendance at an academically related activity as documented by University records.
+If you were originally enrolled in multiple parts of term, your last date of attendance would ONLY include all days attended in any parts of term within the semester, excluding any overlapping days attended.
+The amount of Federal Title IV funds you have earned will be determined by multiplying the total Federal Title IV aid you were qualified to receive by the percentage of the days of the term that you attended (excluding days classified on your program’s academic calendar as scheduled breaks of 5 or more days).
 If the calculated amount of Federal Title IV aid earned exceeds the amount disbursed, you may receive a post-withdrawal disbursement for the difference.
 If the amount of Federal Title IV aid disbursed exceeds the calculated amount earned, you will be required to repay an amount of the disbursed aid which exceeds the calculated earned amount.

 The responsibility for returning unearned Title IV aid is shared between the University and you.
 FAU will return the disbursed but unearned Federal Title IV aid back to the financial aid accounts in accordance with federal regulations and bill your student account for the amount returned.